How-to Guide - Configuring Promotions

 Offer-Price Promotion

-Rewards the customer by applying an alternative Price Type for the items defined by the Item Set.
-Select the Price Type to use for the Promotion:
+Applies an alternative Price Type for the items in the Item Set.

 Free Product Alert